-This icon is used to create and edit display pages of the virtual HMI, and to specify what actions should be taken when the HMI's keys are pressed, released or held down.
+This icon is used to create and edit display pages, and to specify what actions should be taken when the operator panel's keys are pressed, released or held down.
 The page editor allows you to display various graphical items known as primitives.
 These vary from simple items, such as rectangles and lines, to more complex items that can be tied to the value of a particular tag or expression.
 By default, such primitives use the formatting information defined when the tag was created, but this information can be overridden if required.